acend/openshift-operations-training/content/en/docs/02/02_infra-components.md

 The [OpenShift documentation](https://docs.openshift.com/container-platform/latest/machine_management/creating-infrastructure-machinesets.html#infrastructure-moving-router_creating-infrastructure-machinesets) explains how to move the router and other infra pods.
 However, it uses node selectors and labels to do so.

-In order to find out how to define a toleration for the Ingress Controller, we need to have a look at its CustomResourceDefinition:
+In order to find out how to define a toleration for the Ingress Controller, a possible way is to have a look at its CustomResourceDefinition:

 ```bash
 oc get crd ingresscontrollers.operator.openshift.io -o yaml